ngallo/pic-model/draft/0.1/pic-model.md

 ### **5.1 Multi-Hop Execution**

 A Distributed Transaction (τ) MUST begin at origin hop 0 with executor **E₀**.
-Each subsequent hop *i* MUST be executed by executor **Eᵢ**, forming a strictly ordered causal lineage:
+Each subsequent hop *i* MUST be executed by executor **Eᵢ**, forming a strictly
+ordered causal lineage:

 ```text
 E₀ → E₁ → E₂ → … → Eᵢ
 ```

+Executors are **hop-local execution principals**.
+A hop-local executor MAY be a
+full identity, a pseudonymous identity, or a pure characteristic proof without
-Executors are **hop-local identities**.
-Even if the same underlying process, agent, or key performs multiple hops, each pair **(Eᵢ, i)** MUST be treated as a distinct execution instance in time.
-Identity reuse MUST NOT imply continuity reuse.
-Continuity MUST be established exclusively by a valid **Proof of Continuity (PoCᵢ)** and the resulting **PIC Causal Attestation (PCAᵢ)**.
+explicit identity disclosure.
+Even when the same underlying process, agent, or
+key performs multiple hops, each pair **(Eᵢ, i)** MUST be treated as a distinct
+execution instance in time.
+Identity reuse or key reuse MUST NOT imply
+continuity reuse.
+Continuity MUST be established exclusively by a valid
+**Proof of Continuity (PoCᵢ)** and the resulting **PIC Causal Attestation
+(PCAᵢ)**.

-A Distributed Transaction MUST remain a single τ ONLY if each hop produces exactly one successor attested by **PCAᵢ₋₁**.
-No mechanism other than **PoCᵢ** MAY create or extend lineage.
-External continuity primitives such as consensus, locks, token refresh, shared sessions, or identity re-assertion MUST NOT substitute provenance, as they collapse continuity into artifact semantics.
+A Distributed Transaction MUST remain a single τ ONLY if each hop produces
+exactly one successor attested by **PCAᵢ₋₁**.
+No mechanism other than **PoCᵢ**
+MAY create or extend lineage.
+External continuity primitives such as
+consensus, locks, token refresh, shared sessions, or identity re-assertion
+MUST NOT substitute provenance, as they collapse continuity into artifact
+semantics.

-When a hop emits multiple successors, each successor MUST produce its own **PCAᵢ**.
+When a hop emits multiple successors, each successor MUST produce its own
+**PCAᵢ**.
 This MUST be treated as a fork event.
-Forking creates multiple Distributed Transactions, each inheriting the degraded capability state and constraints already attested at fork time:
+Forking creates multiple
+Distributed Transactions, each inheriting the degraded capability state and
+constraints already attested at fork time:

 ```text